camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 1. **The event trigger remains the same**: Even if the target event defines a different trigger (e.g. changed timer configuration), the migrated event instance is triggered according to the source definition.
 This is the default behavior when calling `migrationBuilder.mapActivities("sourceTask", "targetTask")`
-2. **The event trigger is updated**: The migrated event instance can is triggered according to the target definition.
+2. **The event trigger is updated**: The migrated event instance is triggered according to the target definition.
   This behavior can be specified by calling `migrationBuilder.mapActivities("sourceTask", "targetTask").updateEventTrigger()`

 {{< note title="Timer Events" class="info" >}}